 Conestoga Valley School District at a Glance

 The district is a leader in technological innovation and infrastructure, with more than 3,000 laptop and desktop computers districtwide, including 1:1 computing in grades 5-12.
 WiFi is available in all instructional areas, at speeds of 600 MB for every high school classroom and every other elementary and middle school classroom.
 All core classrooms are also equipped with interactive whiteboards, handheld devices such as iPads, and classroom performance systems available.
 The district’s technology infrastructure is maintained by nine full-time employees and supports some 5,000 users.

 Conestoga Valley is committed to an assessment program reflecting national, state, and local measures.
 Each year, CV administers the Pennsylvania System of School Assessment (PSSA) math and English Language Arts (ELA) exams in grades three through eight, and science in grades four and eight.
 High school students take the state’s end-of-course Keystone Exams in algebra, literature, and biology.
 CV maintains a balance of diagnostic, benchmark, formative and summative assessments at all levels, including locally-developed assessments.

 CV has excellent, modern facilities for learning.
 The district boasts specially-designed classrooms that feature digital science and music equipment, 3D printing, three television studios, three 500+ seat auditoriums, a synthetic turf stadium field, all-weather track - which was resurfaced in the summer of 2022, a state-of-the-art fitness center and a 2,000-seat gymnasium.
 The most recent highlight was the opening of the doors to the district’s brand new Gerald G. Huesken Middle School which houses students in grades 6-8; the building officially welcomed students in September 2022.

 CV Virtual Academy (CVVA)

-An area pioneer in online learning, CV offers students in grades K-12 a cyber education with a local touch.
-Virtual Academy students experience self-directed learning in core subjects, while enjoying access to CV field trips, on-campus elective courses and extracurricular activities.
-CVVA also recently opened two learning centers on CV campuses, an elementary learning center at Fritz Elementary and an Internet Cafe at the high school.
+CV offers students in grades K-12 a cyber education with a local touch.
+Virtual Academy students experience self-directed learning in core subjects while enjoying access to CV field trips, on-campus elective courses, and extracurricular activities.
+CVVA also has three learning centers on CV campuses - an elementary learning center at Fritz Elementary and two secondary Internet Cafes.

 CV Education Foundation